What should I do about PFAS in my water?

 If my private well is contaminated, should I just dig a new one?

-The Department of Natural Resources can help well owners determine whether that’s a good idea, or if treatment is better, said Kyle Burton, the agency’s drinking and groundwater field operations director.
+The DNR can help well owners determine whether that’s a good idea, or if treatment is better, said Kyle Burton, the agency’s drinking and groundwater field operations director.
 It depends on several factors, including local geology.

 New wells aren’t guaranteed to deliver PFAS-free water, he said, and some risk tapping into aquifers where other contaminants are present.
 Another risk of digging through certain terrain: the possibility of cross-contaminating aquifers with PFAS.